Downtown San Diego

 Restored 1888 building between E and F

-Now the area has been rejuvenated, as building after building has been refurbished, repainted, and returned to its Victorian prime.
+In the years since then, the area has been rejuvenated, as building after building has been refurbished, repainted, and returned to its Victorian prime.
 The renovated buildings now house restaurants, offices, and shops.

 Restored building between G and Market

 Some of the best restored buildings are between between E and Market Streets.
-(Note: For more complete coverage of this area, consider taking the Gaslamp Guided Walking Tour
+(Note: For more complete coverage of this area, consider taking the Gaslamp Walking Tour

 .
 The wood for this frame home was pre-cut in the East, shipped around Cape Horn, and assembled here in 1851 for William Heath Davis

 , the man who preceded Alonzo Horton in attempting to move downtown to its current location.
 (The Davis attempt failed, and became known as "Davis' Folly"; Horton's attempt succeeded.)
+Inside the house, the Gaslight Museum

 Diagonally across the street is the Horton Grand Hotel